• How it works

 1. Essential Repairs Are Neglected: Landlords are responsible for ensuring that the property is habitable.
 If essential repairs such as plumbing, heating, or electrical issues are ignored, tenants have grounds to file complaints.

 2. Unsafe Living Conditions: Landlords must provide safe and secure living conditions.
 Complaints can be filed if tenants face safety hazards like broken locks, mold, or pest infestations that go unaddressed.
+Like, California habitability laws require landlords to maintain safe living conditions, including proper plumbing, heating, electrical systems, and sanitary conditions.

 3. Delayed or Inadequate Repairs: Even when landlords agree to make repairs, they must do so promptly and effectively.
 Complaints can be filed if repairs are unreasonably delayed or done inadequately.